 Inherent Limitations of Internal Financial Controls over Financial Reporting

-Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods reporting may become inadequate because of are subject to the risk that the internal financial control over financial changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion to the best of our information and according to explanation given to usthe Company has in all material respects an adequate internal financial controls systemover financial reporting and such internal financial controls overrespects an adequate internal financial controls system over financial based on theinternal control over financial reporting financial criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia.
+In our opinion to the best of our information and according to explanation given to usthe Company has in all material respects an adequate internal financial controls systemover financial reporting and such internal financial controls over financial reportingwere operating effectively as at March 312021 based on the internal control overfinancial reporting criteria established by the Company considering the essentialcomponents of internal control stated in the Guidance Note on Audit of Internal FinancialControls Over Financial Reporting issued by the Institute of Chartered Accountants ofIndia.
 Based on our suggestion and with a view to adopt best practices the company is inthe process of updating an internal control manual.

 | ||For FORD RHODES PARKS & CO.LLP |